Luke Graham (footballer, born 2004)

-Luke Graham (born 11 February 2004) is a Scottish professional footballer who plays as a defender for side Dundee.
-He has also had previous loan spells with Lochee United, Albion Rovers, Montrose and Falkirk.
+Luke Graham (born 11 February 2004) is a Scottish professional footballer who plays as a centre-back for EFL Championship side Stoke City.

 Club career

+Early career

-Born in Scone, Graham was scouted as a kid by local club St Johnstone and spent several years there before leaving after having issues with coaches, and later joining Dundee's youth setup.
+Born in Scone, Graham played grassroots football and was scouted by local club St Johnstone, where he spent several years before leaving after having issues with coaches and later joining Dundee's youth setup.
+At first, Graham was not sure about Dundee and returned to his boys' club but his parents later convinced him to try again at Dundee.

-Lochee United (loan)
+Dundee

 In 2021, Graham joined Midlands League side Lochee United on a season-long loan.
 He would have a stand-out season for the Chee, winning the East Region League Cup with them and finishing 3rd in the league.

 In April 2022, Graham would make headlines after it was reported he was set for a trial with Sheffield United.
 It was reported the following day that he was also being scouted by several bigger clubs such as Celtic, Rangers and Arsenal.
 Despite being offered a second trial by Sheffield United, Graham signed an extension with Dundee in May which would keep him there for another season.

-Albion Rovers (loan)

 On 30 September 2022, Graham joined Scottish League Two side Albion Rovers on loan.
 He would make his debut the following day.
 Graham would score his first goal for the club in his 2nd appearance, in a league win over Bonnyrigg Rose Athletic.

-Montrose (loan)

 On 1 September 2023, Graham joined Scottish League One club Montrose on loan until January 2024.
 Graham made his debut the following day as a substitute in a league win away to Queen of the South.
 Graham scored his first goal for the Gable Endies on 4 November 2023, in a big league win away to Edinburgh City.
 After a successful first half of the season, Graham's loan to Montrose was extended until the end of the season.
 Graham had a strong season at Links Park, and was awarded both the Loanee and Young Player of the Year awards for Montrose at the end of the season.

-Dundee (first team)

 After successive successful loan spells, Dundee announced on 28 May 2024 that Graham had been promoted to the first team squad, and had signed a contract extension to stay with the club until 2027.
 Graham made his competitive debut for the Dark Blues on 23 July as substitute in a Scottish League Cup group stage win over Annan Athletic.
 He made his first start for the Dee four days later in a 6–0 demolishing of Inverness Caledonian Thistle.
 Graham made his league debut for Dundee in a notable fixture, starting at Tannadice Park in a Dundee derby.